By Ndahi Marama, Maiduguri

 The Borno State Government through the National States Health Investment Project (NSHIP) and Performance Based Financing (PBF) has disbursed N30.8 million Additional Financing (AF) to three contracted General Hospitals and 34 Health Facilities in Maiduguri Metropolitan Council and Jere Local Government Area to improve healthcare delivery services.

 This was disclosed to newsmen yesterday by the state Coordinator of Project Implementation Unit (PIU), Dr. Hyelni Mshelia in Maiduguri.

-She said, the 50% disbursed funds, which is based on each business plan submitted to the agency by the contracted institutions, were released after members of the National PIU and state jointly conducted assessment visits to the facilities under the World Bank assisted AF-NSHIP.
+Dr. Mshelia said, the 50% disbursement funds which is based on each business plan submitted to the agency by the contracted institutions were released after members of the National PIU and the state jointly conducted assessment visits to the facilities under the World Bank assisted AF/NSHIP.

 Giving the breakdown of the released funds, the Project Coordinator said, a total of N1.540 million was disbursed to each of the three general hospitals, which include; State Specialists Hospital, Umaru Shehu Hospital and Molai General Hospital, while the remaining 34 facilities received N770,000 each as Investment Credit for the first quarter of 2017.

 “The Borno State Government has disbursed N30.8 million to 37 Primary Healthcare Centres and three General Hospitals in Maiduguri Metropolitan Council, MMC and Jere LGA.

 “The funding was provided under the World Bank assisted Additional Financing of National State Health Investment Project (NSHIP).

 “NSHIP focuses on the delivery of quality primary healthcare so as to meet the health needs of the people, especially our Internally Displaced Persons, IDPs.